 Often, darkening or the appearance of black dots on a mole does not pose a great danger to a person.

-Reasons for the appearance
+Reasons for appearance

-That is why you should not postpone your visit to the doctor as soon as you notice any changes in the nevus.
+This is why you should not postpone your visit to the doctor as soon as you notice any changes in the nevus.

 Are black dots on a mole dangerous?